bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:30 AM CT, April 27</p>
+<p class="updated_time"> Latest data: 10:40 AM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 64°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Today's high is 65°, which is 12° *colder* than yesterday.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

 - 63°
-- Heavy Rain and Breezy
+- Heavy Rain
-- 70% humidity
+- 83% humidity
 - 17 mph wind
-- 100% cloud cover
+- 86% cloud cover
 - 42 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 1.81 inches of rain expected in the next 48 hours